psf/the-invisibles/content/english/episodes/ep-8.md

 In this episode, Mojdeh shares more about herself and her passion for the community.
 We also take a look back at 2024, discuss our plans for 2025, and introduce a few new changes, including our Open Collective account, where you can support us.

-Be sure to listen to the episode to hear about our plans and get to know your new host Mojdeh !
+Be sure to listen to the episode to hear about our plans and get to know your new host Mojdeh!

 ## Topic discussed